eren123danyel/real-estate-analyzer/README.md

 Two endpoints will be made available:
  - /search_redfin_with_ai
-	 - Takes paramater *goal* in natural language, which lets the AI know what to scrape.
+	 - Takes parameter *goal* in natural language, which lets the AI know what to scrape.
  - /search_redfin
 	 - Takes *location* and optionally *max_price*.